miketeachman/micropython-esp32-i2s-examples/README.md

 ```
 I2S.write(buf, [timeout = -1])
 ```
-Write audio samples to I2S peripheral with the given arguments:
+Write audio samples to an I2S peripheral with the given arguments:

   * **buf** transmit buffer.
 Must support buffer protocol, such as bytearray or array
   * **timeout** maximum time to wait for a DMA buffer (in ms).
 If no DMA buffer is available in **timeout** ms the function will return.
 Default = wait forever to write buf.
-See discussion below on *Understanding the timeout argument* [ESP32 specific]
+When timeout=0 the method will return ***immediately*** if there is no free DMA memory to copy  the transmit buffer.
+Timeout=0 can be used to create a non-blocking I2S application with uasyncio.
+This is shown in the [example code](examples).
+See discussion below on *Understanding the timeout argument*

 Notes:
   * method blocks until buf is *completely* copied to DMA memory, unless timeout is specified
-  * The DMA engine works in the background, transfering audio sample from DMA buffers to the I2S peripheral.
+  * The DMA engine works in the background, transfering audio samples from DMA buffers to the I2S peripheral.
 The MicroPython runtime is not impacted by this DMA operation.

-**Returns** number of bytes written      type
+**Returns** number of bytes written
 ***

 ## Constants